What is ventriculoperitoneal shunt surgery?

 How is this surgery done?

 The doctor makes a few small cuts (incisions) above your child's ear.
-Then he or she drills a small hole in the side of the skull to get to your child's brain.
+Then the doctor drills a small hole in the side of the skull to get to your child's brain.
 The doctor puts a thin tube called a catheter through this hole into the fluid-filled area of the brain.

 Then the doctor makes another incision in your child's belly.
 A second catheter is gently pushed through this incision and under your child's skin and up through the chest and neck.
 The doctor then attaches the two catheters with a valve on the side or back of your child's head.
 Then the incisions are closed with stitches or staples.
 Both catheters and the valve are completely underneath the skin.